How Much Does Starting an LLC in Texas Cost?

 Of course, your LLC will also probably need to pay self-employment, payroll, federal, state and other taxes.
 More information about taxes can be found on the Texas Business Tax page.

 FAQs About Texas LLC Fees

-We charge you for this fee at cost and then pay the fee to the secretary of state on your behalf when forming your Texas business.
+We charge you this fee at cost and then pay it to the Secretary of State on your behalf when forming your Texas business.